 WHEREAS, the Governor of Missouri is authorized by the State and Regional and Community Development Act of 1966, Chapter 251.150 through 251.440 RSMo 1986, to create "regional planning commissions" throughout the state with the concurrence of the local units of government located within the region; and

-WHEREAS, tie boundaries of a regional planning commission's jurisdiction should be established by homogeneity based upon such factors as taking into consideration topographic and geographic conformations; the extent of urban development; the existence of special or acute agricultural, forestry, conservation or other rural problems; the uniformity of social or economic interests and values; park and recreational needs; civil defense; or the existence of physical, social and economic problems of a regional character; and
+WHEREAS, the boundaries of a regional planning commission's jurisdiction should be established by taking into consideration homogeneity based upon such factors as topographic and geographic conformations; the extent of urban development; the existence of special or acute agricultural, forestry, conservation or other rural problems; the uniformity of social or economic interests and values; park and recreational needs; civil defense; or the existence of physical, social and economic problems of a regional character; and

 WHEREAS, over time the foregoing factors change, making the creation of new regional planning commission boundaries desirable; and